vueComponent/ant-design-vue-pro/README.md

 - [@antv/g2](https://antv.alipay.com/zh-cn/index.html) - AntV G2
 - [Viser-vue](https://viserjs.github.io/docs.html#/viser/guide/installation)  - Antv/G2 of Vue

-> Note:  [Yarn](https://yarnpkg.com/) package management is recommended，the exact same version loaded with the demo site of this project (yarn.lock) 。but you can also use npm
+> Note:  [Yarn](https://yarnpkg.com/) package management is recommended, the exact same version loaded with the demo site of this project (yarn.lock) . but you can also use npm

 ### Project setup